← Hudson Valley

 Does your child have current medication management needs that are impacting their education or academic achievement?

-Therapeutic Transitions Program (TPP) is a short-term educational and clinical program for students experiencing mental health trauma or crisis requiring hospitalization or are at risk of hospitalization.
+Therapeutic Transitions Program (TTP) is a short-term educational and clinical program for students experiencing mental health trauma or crisis requiring hospitalization or are at risk of hospitalization.
 TTP is provided in collaboration with Astor Services for Children and Families, Ulster BOCES, and local school districts.
 Enrollment is 4 weeks with an extension available.

 All referrals are made from the student’s home school district to the TTP program director.
 Following the referral, an intake meeting is held to determine eligibility.
 This meeting includes a TTP clinician, TTP teacher, school district representatives, the parents, and the student.
 All transportation to TTP is provided by the student’s home district.